Eligible R&D Costs

 The costs of testing the design and construction of a prototype following an R&D project will normally qualify.
 Note that if the prototype was created with the view of selling it after its construction then HMRC considers this to be outside the R&D scheme (even if R&D was undertaken to construct the prototype).

-These are the staff costs paid to an external company for staff who are directly involved with the R&D project these are not employees and subcontractors.
+These are the staff costs paid to an external company for staff who are directly involved with the R&D project.
+They are not employees or subcontractors.
 You can claim up to 65% on the payments made to the external staff provider.

-As a rule of thumb, you can claim for 65% of the payments made to unconnected parties in the SME scheme.
+As a rule of thumb, you can claim for 65% of the payments made to "unconnected" subcontractors in the SME scheme.
 However, you can qualify between 0-100% of the expenditure if the subcontractor is a connected party (i.e. a parent company, a subsidiary etc.).

 Large companies can claim this as an eligible R&D cost.
 The research must be relevant to your field or scientific pursuit.
 It should also be conducted either by an "individual or partnership of individuals", or "a qualifying body".
 A qualifying body would be a charity or higher education institute, or a named scientific research body.

 Attracting volunteers into a clinical trial is often an expensive process.
-The costs associated with the volunteers can be claimed for under the R&D tax credit scheme.
+The costs associated with both attracting and paying for volunteers can be claimed for.